PITTSBURGH ASSOCIATION OF THE DEAF, INC.

 Section 2.
 The Law Committee shall consist of five (5) members to be appointed by the President.
 The committee shall receive the proposed amendments to the Bylaws that are referred from the regular meeting.
 They shall review and discuss the proposals, and make recommendations to the Association at the next regular meeting.

 Section 3.
-The Membership Committee shall consist of three (3) members to be appointed by the President.
-The committee shall be in charge of all applications for membership in the Association.
+The Membership Committee shall consist of several Active Members to be appointed by the President.
+The committee shall oversee all applications for membership in the Association.
 They shall investigate all applications for membership before being submitted to the Association at the regular meeting.
+Also, they shall be the Membership Monitors to check the member’s status of membership when he/she enters the premises.

 Section 4.
 The House Committee shall consist of three (3) members to be appointed by the President.
 The committee shall be responsible for the maintenance and repairs of the building (both interior and exterior) as needed or as ordered by the President or the Club Manager.
 The cost of repair or purchases must be approved by the President.